 Norse Religion Practices

-To understand the practices in Norse Religion, we must identify its main purpose: to secure the survival and regeneration of society.
+To understand the practices of the Norse Religion, we must identify its main purpose: to secure the survival and regeneration of society.
 Because of this very reason, neither in Pre-Christian Scandinavia nor in modern times, practices and rituals weren’t homogeneous, although there are certain elements in common.

 There’s some evidence of big national religious festivals, but most of the feasts were tied to the village and farming life.
 Since survival was the goal, some of the blóts or blood sacrifices were celebrated around the moon phases and the farming seasons, to ask the gods for a fruitful and successful harvest.